 Condition: Exercise is physical activity that is performed to become stronger and healthier.
 A physical medicine and rehabilitation (PM&R) physician is the ideal professional to evaluate and council the older adults for exercise.

 Other Resources for Patients and Families: Patient education regarding safety (fall prevention, temperature regulation, hydration, and nutrition) is important.
 Encouraging family members to participate in the exercise program with the older relative may improve participation.
-Education of family members about the benefits of physical activity may help the patient overcome barriers to physical activity.